TheSiebi/Football-Tracking-Visualizer/README.md

 **Notes**:
 - type should be one of `{throw_in, goal_kick, free_kick, corner}`
 - matchPeriod should be one of `{1H, 2H}`
-- timestamp and duration in seconds
+- timestamp (w.r.t. start of match) and duration in seconds

 #### `{matchid}_tracking.csv`
 | match_id | half | frame_id | timestamp | object_id | x      | y      | z     | extrapolated |